What is Atlantic RBCA?

 What are the Benefits of Atlantic RBCA?

 The release of petroleum products or other contaminants into the environment diminishes soil, air, and water quality; puts public health and safety at risk; and generates short- and long-term economic consequences.
-Effective management of impacted sites is, therefore, a major concern for property owners, communities, banks, legal firms, real estate agencies, insurance and petroleum companies, and government agencies.
+Effective management of impacted sites is, therefore, a major concern for property owners, communities, banks, legal firms, real estate agencies, insurance companies, petroleum companies, and government agencies.

 In addition to providing consistent, effective, and achievable standards to protect people and the environment, Atlantic RBCA